I Have Vaginismus, How Can Therapy Help Me?

 Those in a relationship often feel pressure to have intercourse or to "fix" the problem in order to satisfy their partners’ sexual needs.
 This emotional strain can also impact the level of “threat” associated with penetrative sex.
 If attempts at sex are emotionally painful, our bodies actually perceive it similarly as they would physical pain.

 Many of these negative emotional associations that can perpetuate vaginismus.

 Vaginismus Treatment: How to Loosen Up Down There

 Comprehensive treatment for vaginismus needs to take into account the physical, psychological, and social aspects of your experience.

 Physically: Loosening up down there means you must retrain your muscles to relax instead of clenching.
 This calls for patience and dedication and doesn’t happen overnight.
 An OB/GYN or Pelvic Physical Therapist can help diagnose and treat vaginismus.

 Psychologically: It’s important to understand and address topics such as sexual health education, past trauma (including pain), specific or general fears and current stressors.
 Big unresolved emotions and tightly held traumas nearly always have a biological—body—based impact.
 It helps to process and release pain and stress in order to open up and bloom in our body.

 Socially: It helps to address sources of interpersonal stress, threat or pressure.
 If your partner creates pressure around intercourse, that can interfere with your progress and your recovery.

 Would You Like To Learn More About Vaginismus & Vaginismus Treatments?

 You’re in the right place!
-Dr. Yam is creating an online course that will educate sufferers about vaginismus, how to get proper help, and specific actions to take in order to heal vaginismus themselves.
-Get on the Waitlist.
+Dr. Yam is about to launch an online course that will educate sufferers about vaginismus, how to get proper help, and specific actions to take in order to heal vaginismus themselves.
+Enroll in the Healing Pelvic Pain Course.